Lucy, the Daughter of the Devil: Episodes

 The pilot first aired in 2005, and the series began in 2007.
 A unique feature of Lucy is that each episode features a different opening sequence with a new theme song.

 International broadcast

-In Canada, Lucy, the Daughter of the Devil previously aired on Teletoon's Teletoon at Night block,it also aired on 2x2 in Russia (voice over in Russian) and in German and European Spanish. and aired on the Canadian version of Adult Swim.
+In Canada, Lucy, the Daughter of the Devil previously aired on Teletoon's Teletoon at Night block. and aired on the Canadian version of Adult Swim.
+It also aired in Russia (on 2x2), Germany and Spain.

 Home release

 In October 2010 the complete series was released on DVD, exclusive on the Adult Swim Shop, on Adultswim.com.

 In addition to being available on DVD, all episodes are available on iTunes.
-Madman Entertainment said on the DVD sampler that the show will be released to DVD some time in 2011 along with other Williams Street shows like Assy McGee, Delocated and The Venture Bros.
-Season 4 part 1 and will be Australia's exclusive release.
+Madman Entertainment said on the DVD sampler that the show would be released to DVD some time in 2011 along with other Williams Street shows like Assy McGee, Delocated, and The Venture Bros.
+Season 4 part 1 and would be an Australia-exclusive release.

+The series was available on Max until it was removed from the streaming service in December 2023.